-Singapore Airlines has traditionally been one of the world’s best airlines.
-The airline boasts a Skytrax five-star rating, routinely takes home World’s Best Airline awards, and most importantly, has fostered a reputation as an airline that consistently delivers a high-quality flight experience across both the hard and soft products.
+Singapore Airlines is widely heralded as one of the world’s best airlines.
+The airline boasts a Skytrax five-star rating, routinely takes home World’s Best Airline awards, and most importantly, has fostered a reputation for consistently delivering a high-quality flight experience across both the hard and soft products.

 One of the main perks that Singapore Airlines offers for its premium passengers is the Book the Cook service, which allows customers in First Class, business class, and premium economy to choose their meals in advance from a much wider selection than the regular in-flight menu.

-Since I’m flying with Singapore quite a bit over this period, I thought I’d go over the Book the Cook service in detail and show you how you can enjoy your own customized gourmet meals onboard your next Singapore Airlines flight.
+Let’s go over the Book the Cook service in detail, so you can enjoy your own customized gourmet meals onboard your next Singapore Airlines flight.

-Which Flights Allow You to Book the Cook?
+On Which Flights Can You Book the Cook?

-You can view the full details of Book the Cook on the Singapore Airlines website.
-Passengers booked on a Singapore Airlines flight departing out of certain cities will be eligible to Book the Cook, regardless of whether their reservation is a revenue booking or an award booking.
+Passengers booked on a Singapore Airlines flight departing out of select list of cities will be eligible to Book the Cook, regardless of whether their reservation is a revenue booking or an award booking.

-The eligible departure points are as follows for Suites Class and First Class passengers (the former referring to the airline’s higher-end First Class product available on Airbus A380 aircraft):
+The eligible departure points for Suites Class and First Class passengers are as follows:

 Meanwhile, business class departures out of the following airports are eligible for Book to Cook: